lizziewalsh92/AdvancedData_WaterQuality/README.md

 # Folder Directory

 ### **DEP Sample Site Analysis**:
 Analysis of the DEP's 2024 water sample analyses.
 These samples were taken from 1,000 street-side sampling stations across the city, which is available on OpenDataNYC [here](https://data.cityofnewyork.us/Environment/Drinking-Water-Quality-Distribution-Monitoring-Dat/bkwf-xfky/data_preview).
+Jupyter Notebook file used to analyze this data was: NYCOpenData_2024Water.ipynb. *Note: this data was not used in the article as samples were clean.

 ### **MCL Comparisons**:
-Tables that compare various contaminant Maximum Contaminant Levels across New York State, the U.S., Canada, the European Union, and California.
+Tables that compare various contaminant Maximum Contaminant Levels across New York State, the U.S., Canada, the European Union, and California. *Note: this information was removed from the article for brevity.

 ### **WATER TANK AND LEAD PIPE DATA**:
 Primary datasets of resident-requested lead pipe samples and water inspection reports.
 Also includes Jupyter notebook files analyzing and cleaning this data, and preparing it for visualization in Datawrapper.
+Jupyter Notebook files used to analyze the bulk of the data were: Tap_Lead_Copper Analysis.ipynb, CONCAT_2014-2023 Data.ipynb, Water Tank Data.ipynb

   [Map of contaminated water tanks, 2020-present](https://www.datawrapper.de/_/nBf2l/?v=9)